gear-foundation/academy/docs/14-async-communication/distributed-transactions.md

 This lesson discusses the interactions between programs in the Gear Protocol, which involve distributed transactions across actors with their respective states.

-Interactions between programs in the Gear Protocol create distributed transactions that involve operations across actors with their respective states.
-In our case, operations are performed across actors with their states.
-The distributed transactions must possess the following features:
+Programs in the Gear Protocol interact and create distributed transactions involving processes across actors and their respective states.
+In our case, operations occur across actors and their states.
+The distributed transactions must have the following features:

-- **Atomicity**: All data changes are treated as if they were a single operation.
-That is, either all of the modifications are made or none.
+- **Atomicity**: All data changes are treated as a single operations, i.e, either all of the modifications are made or none.
-- **Consistency**: This property implies that when a transaction begins and ends, the state of data is consistent.
+- **Consistency**: This property implies the state of data is consistent when a transaction begins and ends.

-For instance, in Ethereum transactions, global state changes only occur when all executions finish successfully.
-If an error occurs during execution, all changes to the state are "rolled back," as if the transaction had never been running.
-Let’s look at the following code:
+In Ethereum transactions, global state changes happen only when all executions complete successfully.
+If an error occurs, the state changes are rolled back, as if the transaction never happened.
+Now, consider the code below:

 ```rust
 static mut COUNTER: u32 = 0;